rust-lang/rust-wiki-backup/Bikeshed-function-subtyping-wrt-regions.md

-So, this subtyping relationship should hold:
+This subtyping relationship should hold:

     fn<&x>(&x.T) -> T' <: fn<&y>(&y.S) -> S'

-Here, x and y are two regions being introduced for the first time in these types, and it's irrelevant what the types T, T', S, and S' are.
+Here, x and y are two region variables being introduced for the first time, and it's irrelevant what the types T, T', S, and S' are.
-(TODO: make sure the part about T, T', S, and S' being irrelevant is really true.)

-And this relationship:
+This relationship:

     fn<&x>(&x.T) -> T' <: fn(&y.S) -> S'